NicolaiRuckel/beamer-template/README.md

 ### Makefile
 This is the Makefile for the template (duh!).
 This also cleans up the mess of the xelatex compiler (.log, .toc, etc.).
+The `preview` target creates a png with a thumbnail for each slide of the talk.

 ### Colors
 The defined colors are the ones from the